Why The Small Business Rescue Program Has Slowed Way Down

 When the federal small business rescue program was announced, Krista Kern-Desjarlais scrambled to research it, talking to her banker and digging online.

 Kern-Desjarlais runs two restaurants in Maine — the Purple House in North Yarmouth and Bresca & the Honeybee, a summer-only food stand on Sabbathday Lake.
-She decided to hold off on that coronavirus rescue effort, the Paycheck Protection Program, or PPP.
+She decided to hold off on that coronavirus rescue effort, called the Paycheck Protection Program or PPP.

 "Right at the last moment, I was like, 'I don't understand enough about this, so I'm not going to do it.
 I'm going to wait for the next round,' because I felt at that time there has to be a next round," she said.
 "It's going too fast. "